 Who are super sets good for?

-Super sets are good for any form of weight training however they are generally used in hypertrophy training or muscular endurance training.
+Super sets are good for any form of weight training however this training method is generally used in hypertrophy training or muscular endurance training.
 Go and give them a go and don’t avoid the pre exhaust ones as they are effective in overloading the muscle.

 Tri sets are very similar to super sets.
-They are a step up from super sets and are rarely used unfortunately.
-Once again they have the intentions of getting the workout done or overloading the muscle dependant on how you use them.
+I would say they are a step up from super sets and are rarely used unfortunately.
+Once again this training method has the intentions of getting the workout done or overloading the muscle dependant on how you use them.

 What are Tri sets?